Basmabel/ChatAPP/README.txt

-To launch the application you nee dto launch first the server (EchoServerMultiThreaded.java), by clicking on the run button.
+To launch the application you need to launch first the server (EchoServerMultiThreaded.java), by clicking on the run button.

 then you can run the client by running the EchoClient.java as many times as you want clients.